-Students, former students, and graduates should request official transcripts of their records from the Office of the University Registrar, Kutz Hall.
-Students are entitled to 20 formal transcripts of their academic work without charge.
+Students, former students, and graduates should request official transcripts of their records from the Office of the University Registrar.
+Students are entitled to twenty official transcripts of their academic work without charge.
 A charge of \$5 will be made for each subsequent transcript.
 Requests by mail for transcripts must be accompanied by a check in the correct amount payable to Brandeis University.
-Official transcripts will be issued only to those students whose University financial records are in order.
+Official transcripts will be issued only to those students whose university financial records are in order.

-Student Health Services Fee: \$448 (optional).
+Student Health Services Fee: \$564 (optional).

 Entitles the full-time graduate student to use of Health Services.

-Student Health Insurance Plan (single coverage): \$1,300.
+Student Health Insurance Plan (single coverage): \$1,673 (estimated).

 All three-quarter or full-time students are required by state law to show certification of health insurance.
-Students without insurance of their own must purchase the Student Health Insurance Plan through the University.
+Students without insurance of their own must purchase the Student Health Insurance Plan through the university.
 The fee is payable prior to registration and no portion is refundable.
-Student insurance is optional for Special Students.
+Student insurance is optional for special students.
 Additional insurance options, including family coverage, are described in A Guide to University Health Services, which is available from the Office of Health Services.